telb99/azp-agent-autoscaler/README.md

 # Azure Pipeline Agent Autoscaler

-azp-agent-autoscaler calls Azure Devops to automatically scale a Kubernetes deployment of an Azure Pipelines agent.
+azp-agent-autoscaler calls Azure Devops to automatically scale a Kubernetes stateful sets deployment of an Azure Pipelines agent.
 [A Helm chart for Azure Pipeline agents can be found here](https://github.com/ogmaresca/azp-agent), which also includes this app.

 azp-agent-autoscaler should (in theory) work in Kubernetes versions that have the `apps/v1` API Versions of StatefulSets (Kubernetes 1.9+).
-It has been tested in Kubernetes versions 1.13-1.15.
+It has been tested in Kubernetes versions 1.13-1.29.

 ## Installation